SITES Röbäcksdalen

 SITES - a resource for research

-The aim with SITES is to provide researchers with opportunities to use research stations in different ecosystems.
-The collaborating research stations are providing access to both facilities and data.
-SITES also hosts several monitoring programs.
-You can read more about this if you click on the link in the link collection below.
+SITES (Swedish Infrastructure for Ecosystem Science) is a national infrastructure composed of a network of field stations throughout Sweden.
+The aim of SITES is to provide researchers with opportunities to use research stations in different ecosystems.
+The collaborating research stations provide access to facilities and openly available data.
+SITES also hosts several thematic monitoring programs.
+You can read more about the relevant thematic programs in the link collection below.

 Urban agriculture

-Röbäcksdalen represents a district in Umeå.
-Röbäcksslätten, which is the dominant part of Röbäcksdalen, is the largest continuous agricultural land area in northern Sweden.
-The urban location of the infrastructure may open up opportunities and thus invite to other research disciplines outside of natural science.
+Röbäcksdalen represents a district of Umeå, the largest city in Norrland.
+Röbäcksslätten, the dominant part of Röbäcksdalen, is the largest continuous agricultural land area in northern Sweden.
+The urban location of the infrastructure opens up opportunities for interdisciplinary research and to other research disciplines outside of natural science.

 Facilities for science